 The death-metal music stopped, then a high-pitched voice yelled, “I know how to read a map and I say this is the right house!”

 Brenda jumped from her bed and ran to the window.
 She looked out nervously.
 There, parked in front of her house, was a 4×4 Ford Truck.
-Standing at the open door on the drivers’ side, was a girl with long, blonde hair.
+Standing at the open door on the drivers’ side, was a young woman with long, blonde hair.
 She had a slender build, and wore a halter-top, a red leather skirt, and tennis shoes.
 She shut the truck door, and marched up the driveway to the front door.
 Brenda knew it was part of the new family across the street, and wondered why they had all come separately.
 The passenger door opened, and a young woman who looked just like the first girl, but in a sweater and jeans, hopped out.
 They were obviously twins.
 “Jason’s car is across the street, Annie.
 This isn’t the right house!”

 Brenda saw another girl sit up in the front seat.
 Triplets?
 No, this girl looked a bit different…

 “And I say it is-EEEK!”
 The girl at the door reeled backwards, clutching her chest.
 “Wrong house…WRONG HOUSE!”

 The girl…Annie… leaped back, and hurtled toward the truck, as if the devil were chasing her.